America’s Got Talent Season 12, Episode 2: Results, schedule, TV info, updates (06/06/17)

-Episode 2 of America’s Got Talent Season 12 opened Tuesday, June 6 at 8 p.m.
-ET with judges Howie Mandel, Mel B., Heidi Klum and Simon Cowell back behind the desk and ready to send auditions through to the next round.
+America’s Got Talent Season 12, Episode 2 opened with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell behind the desk, ready to send auditions through to the next round Tuesday, June 6 at 8 p.m.
+ET

-Of the 11 acts that were on the show, 10 got through — including one that Howie saved when he changed his “no” vote to “yes.”
-One was booted off because, well, it was full of hot air.
+Eleven acts were on the show and 10 got through — including one that Howie saved when he changed his “no” vote to “yes.”
+One was booted off because it was full of hot air.
 You’ll see what I mean.

 America’s Got Talent Season 12, Episode 1: Results, recap for June 6